NevermindNilas/TheAnimeScripter/README.txt

     https://github.com/NevermindNilas/TheAnimeScripter?tab=readme-ov-file#%EF%B8%8F-getting-started

 # Things to consider:
-    - The Script will Utilize CUDA acceleration automatically if you have an NVIDIA GPU of series 1000 or higher for optimal performance.
     - DirectML is available for all GPUs with DIRECTX 12 support that are running Windows 10 or higher.
     - AMD / Intel GPU users should use the NCNN Versions of upscalers / interpolators to avoid falling back to CPU and ensure optimal performance.
     - GMFSS may experience VRAM limitations for high-resolution clips; ensure your GPU has 8 GB or more VRAM for 1080p footage.